Deahgib/AnglerAtlas/README.md

 _Only available for Classic Vanilla._

 **Angler Atlas**  is a lookup tool for fishers to find the best locations for fishing using a clean bizz-like UI.

-The Data is grabbed from wowhead. ( Thank you WowHead! )
+You can look for best open water fishing rates **OR** number of pools available

 This includes additional information as well such as:

 -   Per Fish zone info
--   Per zone fish loot tables
+-   Per zone fish catch rates
--   Per Zone catch rates
+-   Per zone pool counts
 -   Recipes the fish are used in
 -   Fishing equipment
 -   Fish catch requirements (Time of day/year)
+-   Map info: Fish available for zone and catch rates.
 -   [Auctionator] Tracked raw and cooked fish auction prices

 This tool aims to help keep you in the game instead of on a wow database website without giving you so much information that you have nothing to discover for yourself.